akweiss/RNA-seq-intro/R.md

   <img width="700" src="https://github.com/akweiss/RNA-seq-intro/blob/master/images/results_20.png">
 </p>

 From this, we can see that the gene ATP6AP2 narrowly missed our cutoff.
 Let's investigate this gene.
-From the readout, we know its ID is 1042 - after a little investigation, we can find that in our bg_chrX_filt object, ATP6AP2 is indexed at position 797.
+From the readout, we know its transcript ID is 1042 - after a little investigation, we can find that in our bg_chrX_filt object, ATP6AP2 is indexed at position 797.
 Using this, we can generate some visualizations.

 First off, let's use a boxplot to show FPKM distribution of the individual ATP6AP2 transcript NM_005765 across all samples.